Vastus Medialis Exercises

 Reviewed by: KPE Medical Review Board

-Vastus Medialis Muscle: How to do vastus medialis exercises
+Vastus Medialis Exercises: How to do vastus medialis exercises to strengthen and stretch the VMO

 Vastus medialis exercises are a great way to improve knee stability and function, reduce knee pain and reduce the risk of cartilage injuries.